plaid/pattern/README.md

 The Pattern server is configured to send a message over a websocket whenever it receives a webhook from Plaid.
 On the client side have websocket listeners defined in `src/components/Sockets.jsx` that wait for these messages and update data in real time accordingly.

+Both PENDING_EXPIRATION and ITEM_LOGIN_REQUIRED are item webhooks demonstrated in this sample app in the [items webhook handler][items-handler].

 ### Admin

 A view of all users is provided to developers on `http://localhost:3001/admin`.
 Developers have the ability to remove a user here.